The 2014-2015 Writing Center staff members are:

 Maggie Pavlick, business writing specialist

 Maggie Pavlick is a graduate student in the English Department, working on a MA in English with a concentration in writing, media arts and technology.
 She also did her undergraduate work in English and journalism at Duquesne and graduated last spring.
 In her spare time, she crochets scarves to sell in her online Etsy shop and also runs a blog with advice about college admissions.
-She is excited to be back at the Writing Center, after being away from the staff last semester, and can't wait to work with you!
+She is excited to be back at the Writing Center and can't wait to work with you!

 Ashley Seitz, science writing specialist